Trump's Personal Lawyer Says He The Paid Porn Star Who Claimed An Affair With Trump

 Last month, Cohen filed a lawsuit against BuzzFeed for publishing an unverified report of alleged connections between the Russian government and the Trump campaign.

-in his statement Tuesday, Cohen also said that he has responded to a compliant, filed at the Federal Election Commission, that he "somehow violated campaign finance laws by facilitating" the payment to Clifford.
+in his statement Tuesday, Cohen said he had responded to a compliant filed at the Federal Election Commission that he had violated campaign finance laws by facilitating the payment to Clifford.
+Cohen denied the the allegation, calling it "factually unsupported and without legal merit."

+The complaint was made by the liberal-leaning group Common Cause, which contended that the payment was effectively a campaign contribution.

+"Just because something isn't true doesn't mean that it can't cause you harm or damage," Cohen said.
+"I will always protect Mr. Trump."

 Stormy Daniels Just Gave An Interview Where She Sort Of Denied Denying Having An Affair With Trump